explodecomputer/alspac/README.md

 ## Using the website to browse variables

 Variables can be browsed at [https://alspac-example.shinyapps.io/alspac-dt/](https://alspac-example.shinyapps.io/alspac-dt/).
-This contains both the 'Current' and 'Useful_data' variables.
+This contains the 'Current' variables.

 This site can also be used to select variables for extraction: